ddwarabandam/Measles-Investigation-Form-Web-App/README.md

 ## ❌ In-App Table Edits Not Allowed

-To **ensure data integrity**, the ETL Viewer does **not support editing** directly in the table.
+To **ensure data integrity**, the ETL Outbreak Analytics app case table viewer does **not support editing** directly in the table.
 Only designated data managers with secure access to the Excel master file are permitted to:

 - Manually review/clean using Excel filters
 - Apply validation rules and formulas